 Here, Snopes reports on a pro-Trump media network whose reach is rapidly expanding on Facebook and is linked in multiple ways to The Epoch Times.
 This outlet, which goes by the name The BL (The Beauty of Life) and first appeared around 2016, is a large international operation.
 It has a prodigious social media presence on Facebook that can be linked to at least 82 Facebook groups and pages representing a total of over 28 million followers.
 The site has spent at least $510,698 on Facebook ad buys with pro-Trump content and other promotions.
 Its staff members also appear to be cultivating several Trump-specific Facebook pages and groups and covertly administering them under the umbrella of The BL, in most cases without disclosure.

 Despite the fact that the CEO of the company that owns The BL was once the CEO of Epoch Times Vietnam, and despite the fact that The BL’s editor-in-chief is a former editor-in-chief of The Epoch Times English language edition, an unnamed representative of The BL told us by email that “The BL has NO connection with The Epoch Times.”
-Similarly, The Epoch Times’ publisher, Stephan Gregory, told us by email that “The Epoch Times is not affiliated with the BL.”
+Similarly, The Epoch Times’ publisher, Stephen Gregory, told us by email that “The Epoch Times is not affiliated with the BL.”
 Such statements, we believe, are not reflective of reality.

 The Falun Gong Media Empire